1973 AMV8 - 5 Speed Manual - POA

 It originally left the factory in Cornish Gold and sits on the original early version of the GKN Alloys with the lipped outer rim.

-It does have the favourable dog leg 1st, 5 speed manual ZF gearbox with Weber carburettors and makes this car the perfect candidate for a complete nut and bolt body off restoration built to new owner specification, matching numbers examples like this are becoming increasingly few as most have now been restored or currently in the process of being restored.
+We have had a number of serious enquiries about this car since displaying it at the 2021 Goodwood Revival recently as matching numbers examples like this are becoming increasingly few and far between as most have now been restored or currently in the process of being restored.

-It inevitably required some mechanical recommissioning to bring it back to MOT standards and road worthy condition.
-It now gets used occasionally during the Spring and Summer periods and even entered the 2018 AMOC Spring Concours at Englefield House.
+When purchased in 2016 It inevitably required some mechanical recommissioning to bring it back to MOT standards and road worthy condition.

-It inevitably required some mechanical recommissioning to bring it back to MOT standards and road worthy condition.
 It now gets used occasionally during the Spring and Summer periods and even entered the 2018 AMOC Spring Concours at Englefield House.

 Ok it didn't place in the top 3 but it got out and seen which is exactly what these cars are for.